CloudBoost/developers/en/cache/basiccache.md

 ```
 </span>

-#Getting the size of the cache
+#Get size of a cache

 To get the size of the  cache, you need to call the getInfo method of the <span class="tut-snippet">CB.CloudCache</span> instance.